hfm/puppet-tinyproxy/README.md

 - `log_level`: Set the logging level.
 Type is Enum['Critical', 'Error', 'Warning', 'Notice', 'Connect', 'Info'].
 Default: 'Info'.
 - `anonymous`: Specify anonymous keywords.
 Type is Optional[Array[String]].
 Default: undef.
 - `connect_ports`: Specify a list of ports allowed by tinyproxy when the CONNECT method is used.
 Type is Optional[Array[Integer]].
 Default: [443, 563].
+- `reverse_paths`: Specify a mapping from the local path to remote URL.
+Type is Optional[Hash[String, String]].
+Default: undef.
 - `service_ensure`: Whether a service should be running.
 Type is Enum['running', 'stopped'].
 Default: 'running'.
 - `service_enable`: Whether a service should be enabled to start at boot.
 Type is Boolean.
 Default: true.